the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

-current Tasks:
+todo:
 * modification chart area
   * find some primary value for strain (if possible use r<sub>t</sub>)
 * validity check for when i.e. too many vaccinations have been configured in settings or initial percentage of recovered does not validate → reset to last valid state (???)
+  * keep history in local storage (or internal, reset modification after validation problems)
 * implement
   * import
   * save -> auto save (?), if auto save there needs to be a reset (could be done through local storage history)
   * export
   * ~~png~~
   * csv
-* do performance tests on model integration and try to improve performance
-  * will caching compartments on compartmentFilter improve performance
-  * rather flip value fields than transforming model data
 * create some decent chart model toggle
   * SEIR, all seir curves
   * EI (?), exposed(infected)
   * INCIDENCE
+* do performance tests on model integration and try to improve performance
+  * will caching compartments on compartmentFilter improve performance
+  * rather flip value fields than transforming model data
 * introduce vaccination heatmap
+  * controls (where, style, ...)

 done:
 * ~~split modification chart to one value per day, will provide tooltips on the curve~~